 In our Creativity Studio, campers learn a simple version of the Design Thinking process (a creative problem solving process used and taught by Stanford School of Design and IDEO) :

 Understanding is the first phase of the design thinking process.
-Students immerse themselves in understanding the problem and defining the goal.
-The focus is to have a clear picture of what they would like to achieve.
+Students immerse themselves in understanding the problem and defining what they would like to achieve.

 Once the goal is clear, students brainstorm a myriad of solutions.
 They learn to suspend judgment at this stage – no idea is too far-fetched and no ideas are rejected.
 Students become silly, savvy, risk takers, wishful thinkers and dreamers of the impossible…and the possible.

 Children start creating rough and rapid prototypes – a prototype can be a sketch, model, or a cardboard box.
 It is a way to convey an idea quickly.
-At this stage, the focus is to have students learn that failing early and often leads to quicker success.
+Students learn that failing early and often leads to quicker success.

-Testing is an iterative process that provides students with feedback.
-The purpose of testing is to learn what works and what doesn’t, and then iterate.
-This means thinking of what you can do differently and going back to your prototype and modifying it.
+Testing provides feedback on the current design.
+The purpose of testing is to learn what works and what doesn’t, and then iterate. .